-In terms of school safety, an additional 150 schools have, in the last three years, been provided with improved security infrastructure.
-This infrastructure includes physical security measures such as safety gates, burglar bars, stone guards, access gates and alarm systems linked to armed response companies.
+In terms of school safety, 200 schools have, in the last four years, been provided with improved security infrastructure.
+This infrastructure includes physical security measures such as fencing, safety gates, burglar bars, stone guards, access gates and alarm systems linked to armed response companies.
+An additional 400 schools have received limited security mechanisms according to direct needs.